 Infectious Diseases

-In low- and middle-income countries, children are more vulnerable to infectious disease and are 18 times more likely to die from such compared to those in developed countries (UNICEF).
-Many infectious diseases, including polio, measles, diphtheria, tetanus and pertussis, are vaccine-preventable from a young age.
-Others such as malaria, tuberculosis and HIV/AIDS continue to pose significant challenges, and the reduction of their spread through community-based strategies and the provision of essential health commodities is a key priority of World Vision.
+In low- and middle-income countries, children are significantly more vulnerable to infectious diseases and are 18 times more likely to die from them compared to children in high-income countries (UNICEF).
+Many of these diseases including polio, measles, diphtheria, tetanus, and pertussis are preventable through early vaccination.
+Others, such as malaria, tuberculosis, and HIV/AIDS, remain persistent challenges.
+Reducing their spread through community-based strategies and the provision of essential health commodities is a key focus of World Vision's health work.

 Additional Work in Infectious Diseases